Yéremy Pino: International career

 Due to his anterior cruciate ligament (ACL) tear in November 2023, Pino was unable to take part in UEFA Euro 2024.
 He made his return to the national team against Switzerland on 8 September 2024, and later came off the bench for Lamine Yamal in the 2025 UEFA Nations League final on 8 June 2025 as Spain lost on penalties to Portugal.

+On 25 May 2026, Pino was selected in the 26-man squad for the 2026 FIFA World Cup.
+A month later, on 27 June, he sustained a broken collarbone in the final group-stage match against Uruguay, which ruled him out until the final.